Swiss examine 133 suspicious transactions linked to 2018 and 2022 World Cups

 The names of the account holders, the banks involved and the amount of money frozen in the probe have not been released.

-U.S. Department of Justice indictments indicate that conspirators made transfers to accounts in at least two Zurich banks: Bank Julius Baer BAER.VX and the Swiss unit of Israel's Bank Hapoalim BM (POLI.TA).
+U.S. Department of Justice indictments indicate that conspirators made transfers to accounts in at least two Zurich banks: Bank Julius Baer and the Swiss unit of Israel's Bank Hapoalim BM.

-Big Swiss banks UBS UBSG.VX and Credit Suisse CSGN.VX say they have received inquiries from authorities concerning their banking relationships to certain people and entities linked to FIFA, and that they are cooperating.
+Big Swiss banks UBS and Credit Suisse say they have received inquiries from authorities concerning their banking relationships to certain people and entities linked to FIFA, and that they are cooperating.

 (Reporting by Michael Shields; Editing by Kevin Liffey)